Syatilla Melvin: Early life

 Syatilla or Tilla was born on 8 February 1991 and hails from Parit Buntar, Perak.
 She is the second child from five siblings.
 Her mother is Malay and her father is Japanese.
-Syatilla is sister to the winner of the second season Gadis Melayu namely Siti Nur Syafiqah Amirol Melvin.
+Syatilla is the sister to the winner of the second season Gadis Melayu namely Siti Nur Syafiqah Amirol Melvin.
 After she finished her Sijil Pelajaran Malaysia SPM, she came to Kuala Lumpur to find a job.